FREE USA SHIPPING, RETURNS AND EXCHANGES

 8. Demyelination and the microbiome

 The enteric nervous system (ENS), particularly in the colon and rectum, is innervated by neurons distal to the vagus nerve and is inherently less myelinated and contains fewer mitochondria than more proximal gut regions.
-This lower myelination makes it more susceptible to rapid degeneration in ALS, contributing to gastrointestinal dysregulation and dysbiosis.
+This lower myelination makes it more susceptible to rapid degeneration in Amyotrophic Lateral Sclerosis, contributing to gastrointestinal dysregulation and dysbiosis.
 While vagus nerve stimulation may offer transient benefits, it does not address the core demyelination occurring in the ENS, which helps explain the persistent microbiome disruption seen in ALS patients.

 Ironically, one of the first interventions often applied to ALS patients, placing them in electric wheelchairs with onboard computing systems, may worsen the problem by exposing them to chronic nnEMF, further compromising both the gut barrier and the blood-brain barrier.
 In contrast, the most biologically restorative intervention, though less convenient, is grounding and full-spectrum sunlight exposure, ideally at the ocean’s edge, where the natural electromagnetic environment and abundant infrared light support mitochondrial recovery, redox balance, and gut-brain axis restoration.
 While harder to implement, this nature-based approach addresses the root biophysical disruptions rather than compounding them.